Law Reform (Frustrated Contracts) Act 1943

-The Law Reform (Frustrated Contracts) Act 1943 is an Act of the Parliament of the United Kingdom which establishes the rights and liabilities of parties involved in frustrated contracts.
-It amends previous common law rules on the complete or partial return of pre-payments, where a contract is deemed to be frustrated, as well as introducing a concept that valuable benefits – other than financial benefits – may also be returned.
+The Law Reform (Frustrated Contracts) Act 1943 (6 & 7 Geo.
+6. c.
+40) is an act of the Parliament of the United Kingdom which establishes the rights and liabilities of parties involved in frustrated contracts.
+It amends previous common law rules on the complete or partial return of pre-payments, where a contract is deemed to be frustrated.
+It additionally introduces the concept that valuable benefits, other than financial benefits, may be returned upon frustration.
 It applies only to contracts governed by English law.